TABLE OF CONTENTS

-You can enter mustaches and formulas in the following places:
+You can enter mustaches and formulas in various parts of App Studio.

 To set the default value of a Form field | Configuration > Field > Default value | |